aligheshlaghi97/alligator-telegram-bot/README.md

 # Alligator-Cross Telegram Notifier
 This program uses Docker to send a Telegram notification (text and image) to a specified channel whenever there is an Alligator-Cross setup occurring in "EURUSD" data on 5m timeframe.
+The cross here means a shadow of a candle that intersects with alligator lips (GreenLine).

 ## Prerequisites
 * Docker